eric-brechemier/enlargeyourpassword/README.txt

   (size S) to comply with a sign up page that required to choose a password between 5 and 20 characters.

+  Finally, I added the size XS to get even shorter passwords for sign up pages of two services: the first one limited to 8 to 12 characters with some punctuation allowed, the second to 10 characters without punctuation.
+  For the size XS, I concatenated the hex values of CRC32 and CRC8.

+  I also used CRC32 for the size XXS, to get 6-digit passwords for log in widgets used by banks: CRC32 is computed as a signed integer and then truncated to the last 6 decimal digits.

 HISTORY

   2011-03-26, First release of http://enlargeyourpassword.com (no CSS style)